RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 create posts or read their information.
 The way to do this is with [OAuth 2](https://oauth.net/2/), which provides a way for Facebook to give your application a specific token for each user.
 Your application can then use that token to communicate with the Facebook APIs on the user's behalf.
-When writing a Swift application for iOS 11, there are two ways simple ways to do this:
+When writing a Swift application for iOS 11, there are two ways to do this:

 1. Use the [Official Facebook Swift SDK](https://developers.facebook.com/docs/swift/)
 2. Use [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession)